• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Credit Rights: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-May 4, 2022 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+May 4, 2022 // by Law Offices of Heywood G. Friedman// Leave a Comment

 When an industrial accident is caused by a third party, an injured worker has the right to seek workers’ compensation benefits against the employer, as well as pursue a tort action against all responsible individuals.
 If the injured worker thereafter receives a settlement in a third-party case, the employer is entitled to a credit against future workers’ compensation benefits up to the amount of the employee’s net third-party recovery.
 This is known as credit rights, authorized under LC 3861.
 However, credit rights are reduced and sometimes eliminated when employer negligence is a contributing factor.
 For this reason, workers’ compensation claims adjusters usually do not assert a credit without first obtaining a judicial order.
 Otherwise, a penalty may be assessed against an administrator for unilaterally applying a contested credit.